t307-cpu/Cell-Membrane-Transport-Investigation/README.md

           restoreDraggedMolecule(molecule);

           setFeedback(
-            "Water must move from the side with more water " + "molecules to the side with fewer water molecules.", "warning"
+            "For osmosis, there is net water movement from the side with" + "higher water potential to the side with lower water potential.", "warning"
           );